How Dung beetle Inspired Polarized-light Navigation

 On dark, cloudy nights when stars are invisible, the dung beetle navigates in a straight line by detecting the faint polarization pattern of the Milky Way — the only animal known to use the galaxy for navigation.
 This prevents it from circling back and losing its dung ball to competitors.

-In the language of biomimicry, this falls under the Sense › Navigate using light polarization category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Navigate using light polarization category.

 The Design Principle